What is gazumping?

 So, is gazumping legal in England and Wales?
 Unfortunately for some buyers – yes.
 While it sounds like a very underhand way to operate, it’s relatively commonplace.

-The sale doesn’t become legally binding until contracts between you and the seller have been exchanged.
+The sale doesn’t become legally binding until contracts are exchanged between you and the seller.
 So, hopeful buyers can be left disappointed.

 Gazumping in Scotland